mozilla/receiptverifier/README.md

 ### States and Errors

-The `verifier.state` object can be an instance of one of these items; each is a property of `OWAVerifier.states`:
+The `verifier.state` object can be an instance of one of these items; each is a property of `ReceiptVerifier.states`:

 **OK**: everything went okay!

+**OKCache**: subclass of `OK`; everything went okay, and we used some cached results to verify this.

+**OKStaleCache**: subclass of `OK`; everything didn't really go okay, there was some network error, but we had previously cached results of a past verification.
+These cached items were too old, but were an acceptable fallback.
+Or not acceptable, you can check for this state.
+The network errors will still be present in `verifier.receiptErrors`.

 **NoValidReceipts**: the application is installed, and has receipts, but none of the receipts are valid.
 The receipts may be syntactically invalid, may be from a store that is not allowed, may be rejected by the store as invalid, or may be refunded.
 Look to `verifier.receiptErrors` for details.